tanmaey/tanmaey.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a Research Fellow (pre-doctoral fellow) at Microsoft Research India, working with Dr. Ramachandran Ramjee and Dr. Akshay Nambi.
+I am a Pre-doctoral Research Fellow at Microsoft Research India, working with Dr. Ramachandran Ramjee and Dr. Akshay Nambi.
 I graduated in 2021 from IIT Gandhinagar with a Major in Electrical Engineering and a Minor in Computer Science and Engineering.

 I envision eliminating barriers in using ML systems, which can enable its ubiquitous interactions to solve real-world problems both in distributed and edge settings.